-A: DISTRICT ATTORNEY AND THE COURT WILL USUALLY IGNORE YOUR DESIRES IF THEY BELIEVE A CRIME HAS OCCURRED.
-THEY WILL SEE IT AS THEIR RESPONSIBILITY TO THE STATE TO PROTECT YOU AND OTHER CITIZEN OF THE STATE .
+A: THE DISTRICT ATTORNEY AND THE COURT WILL USUALLY IGNORE YOUR DESIRES IF THEY BELIEVE A CRIME HAS OCCURRED.
+THEY WILL SEE IT AS THEIR RESPONSIBILITY TO THE STATE TO PROTECT YOU AND OTHER CITIZENS OF THE STATE.

 As you can see, it is far more complicated than simply telling the truth.
 Many families are negatively affected by the prosecution of Los Angeles Domestic Violence Cases.
 If your loved one is investigated or arrested for a Los Angeles Domestic Violence Case, contact our office to get legal advice and a free no-obligation consultation.

 If you have a DV case, call us at (818) 921 7744 for a free consultation.